 Charles has started five companies and one foundation.
-He is known for inventing the royalty-free model at Digital Stock Inc., later sold to Bill Gates, and the confidence-based learning model at Knowledge Factor Inc. He is co-founder and a board member of the E.O.
+He is known for inventing the royalty-free image delivery model at Digital Stock Inc., one of the world’s first internet-enabled transaction models, and later sold directly to Bill Gates.
+Charles also developed the confidence-based learning model at Amplifire, the leading learning platform based on cognitive psychology with over 3 billion learner interactions to date, and recently sold to Polaris Partners.
+He is co-founder and a board member of the E.O.
 Wilson Biodiversity Foundation, and previously served on the Director’s Cabinet at Scripps Institution of Oceanography.

 Sue received her Ph.D. in Mathematics from UC San Diego, where she served on the Board of the Alumni Association.
 She taught Math at the University of San Diego, and currently volunteers as a math tutor for an alternative education high school in Oceanside.
 She and her husband Steve live in North County, where he co-founded the company ViaSat.
 Sue and Steve actively support a number of organizations including Nature & Culture, UC San Diego, Interfaith Community Services, KPBS, and Mainly Mozart.